thegworld/gtx-browser/docs/gpu/vaapi.md

 A few steps are customary to verify the support and use of a given codec.

-To verify that the build and platform supports video acceleration, launch Chromium and navigate to `chrome://gpu`, then:
+To verify that the build and platform supports video acceleration, launch GTx Browser and navigate to `chrome://gpu`, then:
 * Search for the "Video Acceleration Information" Section: this should enumerate the available accelerated codecs and resolutions.
 * If this section is empty, oftentimes the "Log Messages" Section immediately